GabrielAlvesM/DUCK-INO/README.md

  HOW TO PUSH CODE FOR ARDUINO

- 1 - Open the code in IDE;
+ 1 - Open the code in IDE

- 2 - Execute in terminal ./script in paste duck-ino;
+ 2 - Execute in terminal ./script in paste duck-ino

- 3 - And follow tutorial the script;
+ 3 - And follow tutorial the script